Capital Gains Tax for Business: An In-depth Guide

 CGT on property sales

 If you sell property in the UK, you must report and pay CGT within strict time limits or risk incurring interest and a penalty.
-This should be reported within:
+A Capital Gains Tax on UK Property Return must be prepared and filed, and any CGT paid, within 60 days of selling the property.

 Capital Gains Tax Calculator